JardaMartan/broadcast_bot/README.md

 - anyone from the Bot's Org
 - only a person from the configured list of authors

-Additionally the Bot can be configured to limit it's membership only to its own Org.
+Additionally the Bot can be configured to limit its membership only to its own Org.
-If it is invited to a Space owned by different Org, it posts a message that it is not allowed to be a member of external Spaces and leaves.
+If it is invited to a Space owned by a different Org, it posts a message that it is not allowed to be a member of external Spaces and leaves.

 The Bot can be hosted as a publicly accessible [Webhook](https://developer.webex.com/docs/webhooks), for example